 1 Sinking of the Titanic (Morgan Robertson, 14 years earlier)

 In 1898, the writer Morgan robertson published a book called "Futility, or the Wreck of the Titan".
-He spoke of an invented ocean liner, the "Titan", which sank in the North Atlantic Ocean after hitting an iceberg.
+He was talking about an invented ocean liner, the "Titan", which sank in the North Atlantic Ocean after hitting an iceberg.
 Sound familiar to you?

 Fourteen years later, in 1912, the events of Robertson's book were mirrored almost exactly with the sinking of the RMS Titanic, which saw the deaths of 1.503 people.
 The list of similarities between the fictional Titan and the real Titanic is impressive: The Titan was described with similar size and speed to the RMS Titanic, both sank in April, both lost more than half of the passengers and crew.
 Both had dangerously low numbers of lifeboats.